 DR SEÁN HALDANE

 Dr Seán Haldane is a Practitioner Member of the Division of Neuropsychology of the British Psychological Society and was Head of Neuropsychology and Psychology for Older Adults in East London NHS Trust until 2012.
-He currently provides neuropsychology supervision at Oxleas NHS Trust, and has a private practice specialising in brief ‘neurodynamic psychotherapy’ and brief neuropsychology assessment.
-(See www.neuropsychology.sh).
+He currently provides neuropsychology supervision and private consultations, and does extensive forensic work.
 He is the author of Emotional First Aid (1984) and Couple Dynamics (1985), both of which teach self-help psychotherapy, and of Pulsation: from Wilhelm Reich to Neurodynamic Psychotherapy (2014).
-Dr Haldane offers a brief neuropsychological assessment ‘package’ to people referred to London Trauma Specialists.
+Dr Haldane offers a brief neuropsychological assessment ‘package’ to people referred to London Trauma Specialists (See www.neuropsychology.sh).

 DR JENNA LOVE